happybit/jekyllpostgenerator/README.md

 # newpost.py

-This is a tiny script written in Python to generate post template for Jekyll page.
+This is a simple script written in Python to generate post template for Jekyll page.

 ## Usage